The New Mom’s Survival Guide to Unsolicited Advice

 Trust Your Gut

-At the end of the day, no one knows your body and your baby better than you.
-Your intuition matters.
-If something feels off, speak up.
-If something feels right, own it.
+At the end of the day, nobody knows your body or your baby better than you.
+If it feels off, speak up.
+If it feels right, own it.

 When you work with me for placenta encapsulation, you get more than capsules—you get guidance, resources, and support for your whole postpartum journey.
 Curious about what placenta encapsulation can really offer beyond the pills?
 Head to my website and grab your free Placenta Encapsulation 101 Guide.